uchicago-dsi/uchicago-bead-challenge-validation-tool/README.md

 </p>
 </td>
 <td>
-<p>The Table of Contents contains a list of links to specific issues that were found.
-They are organized by the level of the issue found (Info / Error).
+<p>The Table of Contents contains a list with links to specific issues found, organized by the level of the issue found (Info / Error).
 They are numbered, in order, starting from one and the issue name is of the format:</p>

 <p>{File where issue was found} :: Name of Issue :: [Optional: Type of Issue]</p>